criteo/tf-yarn/README.md

 ### Configuring the Python interpreter and packages

-`tf-skein` ships an isolated Python environment to the containers.
-By default it comes with a Python interpreter, TensorFlow, and a few of the `tf-skein` dependencies (see `requirements.txt` for the full list).
+`tf-yarn` ships an isolated Python environment to the containers.
+By default it comes with a Python interpreter, TensorFlow, and a few of the `tf-yarn` dependencies (see `requirements.txt` for the full list).

 Additional pip-installable packages can be added via the `pip_packages` argument